rafaelmontas/rafaelmontas.github.io/_posts/2023-06-13-method-lookup-path.md

 ## Demonstration of basic module inclusion and inheritance

-Let's write some basic classes, modules, and methods so we can easily visualize the logic and mechanincs of method lookup and hopefully better understand how objects find methods.
+Let's write some basic classes, modules, and methods so we can easily visualize the logic and mechanics of method lookup and hopefully better understand how objects find methods.

 ```ruby
 module M